Single Sample DNA + Protein#

 # final_vars = white_list

-# Check the length of your final list of variants
+# Check the length of the final list of variants

 len(final_vars)